incognitochain/incognito-cli/README.md

    This function creates a trade transaction on the pDEX.

 OPTIONS:
-   --privateKey value, -p value  a base58-encoded Incognito private key --sellTokenID value           ID of the token to sell --buyTokenID value            ID of the token to buy --sellingAmount value         the amount of sellTokenID wished to sell (default: 0) --minAcceptAmount value       the minimum acceptable amount of buyTokenID wished to receive (default: 0) --tradingFee value            the trading fee (measured in nano PRV) (default: 0)
+   --privateKey value, -p value  A base58-encoded Incognito private key --sellTokenID value           ID of the token to sell --buyTokenID value            ID of the token to buy --sellingAmount value         The amount of sellTokenID wished to sell (default: 0) --minAcceptAmount value       The minimum acceptable amount of buyTokenID wished to receive (default: 0) --tradingFee value            The trading fee (measured in nano PRV) (default: 0)

 ```